aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/Player party members/RevivePlayer.md

     - The `playerdata`'s `moreturnnextturn` is set to 0
     - The `playerdata`'s `tired` is set to 0
     - battleentity.[animstate](../../../Entities/EntityControl/Animations/animstate.md) is set to 13 (`BattleIdle`)
-- If the hp isn't negative:
+- If the sent hp isn't negative:
-    - If showcounter is false, the player party member's `hp` is increased by hp clamped from 0 to its `maxhp`
+    - If showcounter is false, the player party member's `hp` is increased by the sent hp clamped from 0 to its `maxhp`
-    - Otherwise, [Heal](../Heal.md) is called on the player party member with the hp amount to heal
+    - Otherwise, [Heal](../Heal.md) is called on the player party member with the sent hp amount to heal
 - If battleentity.`deathcoroutine` is in progress, it is stopped
 - battleentity.`deathcoroutine` is set to null
 - A ReviveFix coroutine is started with the id sent which will do the following: